LightBorn-lua/source/README.md

 # LightBorn
-> A fully fleshed and centralized Emergency Lighting System controller.
+> A moddable Emergency Lighting System for Roblox.

-LightBorn is Emergency Lighting System controller focused on creating a new standard of ELS creation within ROBLOX.
+LightBorn is an attempt on creating a new standard of ELS creation within ROBLOX.

 [read the docs here](https://error-cezar.github.io/LightBorn) *(https://error-cezar.github.io/LightBorn)*